 Associate Professor, Dr. Dao Xuan Co, Director of Bach Mai Hospital, said that at the time of admission, many patients from the mini apartment fire were in critical condition.
 The patients were not only shocked by the pain but also panicked.

-In addition to the above patients, from September 14 to 22, Bach Mai Hospital received 5 more cases (most had symptoms of smoke inhalation, a few had symptoms of CO poisoning).
+In addition to the above patients, from September 14 to 22, Bach Mai Hospital received 5 more cases (most of them had symptoms of smoke inhalation, a few had symptoms of CO poisoning).
 Up to this point, the hospital has been treating 31 patients.
-Up to this point, there is still 1 severe case under active treatment, 1 case of heel injury and 19 cases have improved but need further monitoring.
+Up to this point, there is still 1 severe case under intensive treatment, 1 case of heel injury and 19 cases have improved but need further monitoring.

 Bach Mai Hospital leaders said that in addition to health monitoring and treatment, patients also receive mental health treatment.
 The hospital does not charge any fees from patients, nor does it charge other living expenses from patients’ families.